 Instead of hopping from one company to do your in-depth interviews and to another for your online survey, make it easy on yourself and pick a team that offers both.
 This saves information from getting lost in translation.

 💡 The Key Takeaway: A professional market research company can bring a whole host of benefits to your project using hybrid research–one of which is avoiding unnecessary confusion between methods.

 Again, the market research methodology which you choose should be solely based on your project objectives.

 With that being said, it is likely researchers will have multiple objectives that require different types of qualitative or quantitative methods.

 Perhaps you have a range of target audiences best reached through different media outlets or you are looking for both individual and group feedback.
 In cases like these, and several others, a hybrid research approach proves to be most beneficial.

-Drive Research is a market research company located in Syracuse, NY.
-Our team has the knowledge and tools to design a robust market research study, should it be the right fit for your business.
+Drive Research is a full-service market research company specializing in qualitative and quantitative methodologies.
+Our team has the knowledge and tools to design a robust hybrid market research study, should it be the right fit for your business.

 Interested in learning more about our market research services?
 Reach out through any of the four ways below.